codeconscious/codeconscious.github.io/_posts/2025-02-01-recursive-path-normalizer.md

-# Script: Recursive Path Normalizer
+# Unicode Normalization Forms and Recursive Path Normalizer (F# Script)

 I wrote previously about how, when attempting to copy a large batch of files from my Linux laptop to my M1 MacBook Pro, many files with Japanese filenames failed to copy until I renamed them.
 As a temporary workaround (and as a programming exercise), I created scripts in both [Ruby](https://codeconscious.github.io/2024/09/05/recursive-random-renaming.html) and [F#](https://codeconscious.github.io/2024/09/11/recursive-random-renaming-redux.html) to randomize their names (since the names were not particularly significant).